 The ExtraCredit software is up to date, eye pleasing and nicely designed.
 It makes all the difference when choosing this as your credit monitor.

 Also, when you feel like the software is being maintained and kept current, you don’t feel like it was just created and thrown out there for people to use or not use.
 With ExtraCredit, you get the feeling that the developers and owners are right there behind the screen, bringing you the best of 2021 crediting.

 ExtraCredit comes along with a free 30-day trial and then the price is $24.99 per month.
 You can cancel at any time.

 If you’re looking to just monitor your credit reports or just view your credit reports then you can do it for free by other companies (check out a list here) so there is no need to pay for a service like ExtraCredit.
-But if you’re looking to see all your different FICO scores (28 of them), then Extra Credit is the cheapest option to see 28 different Fico score versions and get a complete picture of your credit score standings.
+But if you’re looking to see your different FICO scores (28 of them), then Extra Credit is the cheapest option to see 28 different Fico score versions and get a huge picture of your credit score standings.

 Let’s compare two of the others credit monitoring sites to ExtraCredit.

 With MyFico, you can choose from 3 plans.
 With the most expensive plan at $39.95 a month, you get access to all 3 credit scores and credit reports updated monthly.
 Your credit scores are from Fico, which is nice.

 You can go with the cheapest option at $19.95 a month but with that, you get just your Experian report.